 50 Projects Eligible for Program; Conservation Easements Will Protect Land and Support Local Economy

-Kissimmee, Florida Commissioner of Agriculture Adam H. Putnam and members of the Board of Trustees approved today the recommended 2014 Rural and Family Lands Protection Program (RFLPP) Prioritized Acquisition List.
+Kissimmee, FL Commissioner of Agriculture Adam H. Putnam and members of the Board of Trustees approved today the recommended 2014 Rural and Family Lands Protection Program (RFLPP) Prioritized Acquisition List.
 The RFLPP is a program of the Florida Department of Agriculture and Consumer Services' Florida Forest Service that partners with private landowners to protect Florida's landscape, wildlife habitat and other natural resources, while maintaining private ownership and continuing agricultural operations.

 “This program is unique in that it protects the environmental benefits of the land, while allowing agricultural operations to continue,” said Adam Putnam, Commissioner of Agriculture and a member of the Board of Trustees.
 “These lands will remain in the hands of private owners and will continue to generate revenue, create jobs and support the local economy.”